 Garlic has been used medicinally since antiquity due of its ability to improve the immune system, fight germs of all sorts, and reduce the risk for heart disease disease.
 Garlic bulbs were found in tombs of the pharaohs, in Crete, and in ancient cultures throughout the world.
 Hippocrates considered it to be a vital part of his therapeutic armamentarium.
 Garlic is a member of the same group of plants as the onion.

-Raw garlic is more potent than cooked, because heat inactivates the enzyme allinase.
+Raw garlic is much more potent than cooked because heat inactivates the enzyme allinase.
 Allinase gives garlic its odor and stimulates the formation of allicin, which may be the key to the health-enhancing properties of this bulb.
-Some of the potency of raw garlic may be reduced when garlic is cooked or processed and packaged in pill form.
+Some, or most, of the potency of raw garlic is reduced when garlic is cooked or processed and packaged in pill form.
 I prefer people consume raw garlic - since it is much more effective - rather than the pills, but the odor may be a deterrent and in that case the capsules are an option.

 A good antioxidant

 Gerontology.
 2008.
 Effects of garlic consumption on plasma and erythrocyte antioxidant parameters in elderly subjects.